Mar-Issah/Custom-JavaScipt-Tabs/README.md

 ## About The Project

-This app basically is a single about page web app which displays diferent content as you click on the tabs
+This app basically is a single about page web app which displays diferent content as you click on the tabs.
 ![Custom JavaScipt Tabs](https://res.cloudinary.com/dytnpjxrd/image/upload/v1617638019/My%20Website%20Projects/just_about_bhduck.png)